Barabar Caves, Gaya, Historical Place in Bihar

-Recently visited Barabar Caves as part of my first ever trip to Bihar.
-Excavated caves are spread across Indian hills.
-The traveling monks of various sects like Jains, Buddhists and Ajivikas used them.
+Recently visited Barabar caves as part of my first ever trip to Bihar.
+Excavated caves are spread across several hills.
+The traveling monks of various sects like Jains, Buddhists, and Ajivikas used them.
 To stay during the rainy season when they could not travel.
-The cave architecture or cave temples over a period of time became an art in themselves.
+The cave architecture or the cave temples over a period of time became an art in themselves.
 We see some of the most evolved ones at Ajanta and Ellora.

 Like many other beginnings, the beginnings of cave excavation also lie in Bihar.
-Located a few km’s off Gaya on Barabar and Nagarjuni hill.
+Located a few KM’s off Gaya on Barabar and the Nagarjuni hill.
 These are the earliest known caves that were excavated during the reign of Ashoka and his grandson Dasaratha.
-Barabar hill has 3 caves and Nagarjuni hill has 4, and together they are called Satghar.
-These caves are the beginning of the cave chaitya grihas, which goes through complex developments over next 1000 years and 1200 halls.
+Barabar hill has 3 caves and the Nagarjuni hill has 4, and together they are called Satghar.
+These caves are the beginning of the cave chaitya Grihas, which goes through complex developments over the next 1000 years and 1200 halls.

 As you take a detour from Patna-Gaya main road, you need to travel a road that looks going nowhere.
 Then you see a lone hill standing in the middle of fields and you wonder how would this narrow delicate road take you there.
 We were well escorted on this journey.
 But I wonder how much courage would you need to go alone on this lonely hill through a lonely road.
 I did not even see any public transport going to the hill.
 Though once you reach there you see reasonable infrastructure in terms of a guesthouse, an abandoned museum and broad roads leading to the caves on top of the hill.

 If you are traveling between Patna and Bodh Gaya, it is worth a small detour.
-To see the beginning of an architectural style at Barabar Caves.
+To see the beginning of an architectural style at this historical place.

 Recommend you to read following travel blog posts of Places to visit in Bihar.
 They are also the Historical places in Bihar.